wpbf362513.png

 The most energetic of all the Polynesian dances and widely known for very fast hip movements

-Dress: A pareo or scarf for the hips (or leotards and tights).
-Wear comfortable clothing.
-All ages, men are welcome also.
+Dress: A pareo or scarf for the hips, wear comfortable clothing.

 NEW ZEALAND MAORI POI DANCE